atk4/docs/tutorial/model/introduction-to-mongodb.md

 While we recommend using an `id` field in SQL, Mongo uses the `_id` field internally.

-If you want to write a portable code, you should rely on `$model->id` property instead.
+If you want to write a portable code, you should rely on the `$model->id` property instead.

     $model['user_id']=$this->api->model->id;